pgryko/visual-drone-detector-hackathon/README.md

 # Visual Drone Detector Hackathon Starter

+Datasets for training and evaluating visual drone detectors.

 Keep the data pipeline boring and predictable.
 The repo gives you three scripts:

 - `scripts/build_manifests.py` – inventory every dataset on disk.